 Always ensure your health by regularly visiting your doctor.
 Never assume that if you have any of the symptoms below that you are in a healing crisis (herx).
 You may not be experiencing a herx, you may have an unrelated medical health problem.

-Please read Dr. Susan Marra's explanation of the herx reaction here.
+While on hold waiting for the suicide hotline, please read Dr. Susan Marra's explanation of the herx reaction here.

 Jarisch-Herxheimer reaction, or, Lucio's Phenomena

 Also: A healing crisis, or, the "die-off".

 An understanding of this pattern is essential to recovery from a severe chronic illness, especially those encouraged by heavy metal toxicity or other severe weakening of the immune system.